Johntay Cook: Arrests

-Former Texas wide receiver Johntay Cook II was charged with misdemeanor, theft, and interfering with public duties on Feb.
-4 in Tarrant County, where he was booked in the Lon Evans Corrections Center.
+On February 6, 2025, Cook was charged with misdemeanor, theft, and interfering with public duties in Tarrant County, where he was booked in the Lon Evans Corrections Center.

-Cook was arrested for a second time in two weeks.
-Cook was arrested and charged with possession of less than two ounces of marijuana in Grayson County, according to multiple reports on Feb.
-14.
+Cook was arrested for a second time in two weeks on February 14.
+Cook was arrested and charged with possession of less than two ounces of marijuana in Grayson County, according to multiple reports.